eluhrs/subscript/README.md

-# Subscript.py: Full-page manuscript image to searchable PDF pipeline
+# Subscript HTR pipeline: image segmentation, transcription, and searchable PDF conversion

 A flexible tool for transcribing images of handwritten manuscript into searchable PDFs using a combination of **Kraken** (for layout analysis), **LLMs** (for handwriting recognition), and **ReportLab** (for PDF generation).

 This tool is designed to be accessible for Digital Humanities researchers while remaining hackable for developers.

 ## Features
 -   **Hybrid Pipeline:** Uses Kraken's segmentation features to find lines of text, then send a numbered annotation map to a Generative AI model for high-accuracy transcription.
+Note that Kraken only works well with full-page images, not smaller fragments of paper.
+Support for other segmentation providers may be added in the future.
 -   **Batch Processing:** Handle single images or glob patterns (e.g., `filename??.jpg` or `*.jpg`).
 -   **Combined Output:** Optionally combine multiple input images into a single PDF output file.
 -   **Searchable PDF Output:** Generates PDFs in which the image is visible, but the text is and searchable and selectable (invisible text layer).